earendil06/Storm/README.md

 # StormD&D Specifications draft

-Toolchain with the goal to help a Dungeon Master to run a D&D game.
+Toolchain with the goal to help a Dungeon Master run a D&D game.
 This tool is meant to be used for live pen and papers sessions.
 All (most) dice rolls should be done IRL, the toolchain should only provide information like monster blocks and the state of an encounter.